souvikdas1995/stock-market/README.md

 # stock-market
-This is backend application for stock-market
+This is a backend application for stock-market written in Java 11 and Spring Boot Rest Api Microservice

 ## technology and tools used :